SynxFlow/SynxFlow/docs/source/about.md

 ### About Pypims

-Pypims is built upon the open-source software [hipims-cuda](https://github.com/HEMLab/hipims).
-Pypims provides an user friendly Python-based interface for users to prepare the inputs, run the hipims-cuda model and visualise the outputs.
+Pypims is a further development of the open-source software [hipims-cuda](https://github.com/HEMLab/hipims).
+It provides an user friendly Python-based integrated toolchain to prepare the inputs, run flood simulations and visualise the outputs.

 ### About HiPIMS-CUDA

-HiPIMS standards for High-Performance Integrated hydrodynamic Modelling System, which is developed by members of [HEMLab](https://www.hemlab.org).
-There are three versions of hipims. hipims-cuda is one of them. hipims-cuda uses state-of-art numerical schemes (Godunov-type finite volume) to solve the 2D shallow water equations for flood simulations.
+HiPIMS standards for High-Performance Integrated hydrodynamic Modelling System, which is originated by the [HEMLab](https://www.hemlab.org) team.
+There are different versions of hipims supporting different hardware and with different functionalities. hipims-cuda is one of them and maintained by reseachers from the University of Birmingham and Loughborough University. hipims-cuda uses state-of-art numerical schemes (Godunov-type finite volume) to solve the 2D shallow water equations for flood simulations.
 To support high-resolution flood simulations, hipims-cuda is implemented on multiple GPUs (Graphics Processing Unit) using CUDA/C++ languages to achieve high-performance computing.

-Since hipims-cuda has a modular and flexible structure, it has a great potential to be further developed for other applications in hydrological science as long as the problem can be solved on a uniform rectangular grid.
+### References

+The details about the science behind pypims and hipims-cuda are documented in the following papers:

+Xia X, Liang Q, Ming X (2019) A full-scale fluvial flood modelling framework based on a high-performance integrated hydrodynamic modelling system (HiPIMS).
+[Advances in Water Resources](http://pstorage-loughborough-53465.s3.amazonaws.com/17232146/manuscript_final_R1_unmarked.pdf), 132: 103392.

+Xia X, Liang Q (2018) A new efficient implicit scheme for discretising the stiff friction terms in the shallow water equations.
+[Advances in Water Resources](https://www.sciencedirect.com/science/article/pii/S0309170818302124), 117: 87-97.

+Xia X, Liang Q, Ming X, Hou J (2017) An efficient and stable hydrodynamic model with novel source term discretization schemes for overland flow and flood simulations.
+[Water Resources Research](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016WR020055), 53: 3730-3759.